l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 Once you got a response, barring bugs, you could likely trust it.

-LLMs *suck* at all of these, and largely don't do any of this when you throw them a query.
-(Yes, RAG non-withstanding.)
+LLMs *fail* at all of these, and largely don't do any of this when you throw them a prompt.
+(Yes, Retrieval-Augmented Generation non-withstanding.)

 They are not fast.
 They do not look-up facts.
 They are not databases.
 They are not reliable.
 And they are so non-reproducible that Monte Carlo